Dark-Gran/KarmaAppetite/README.md

 ### Submods Info
 **Extra inventory**
 The system of swallow/regurgitate has been reworked.
-The Slugcat now cares only about the item in it's right hand: If there is one, the Slugcat will try to swallow it.
+The Slugcat now cares only about the item in its right hand: If there is one, the Slugcat will try to swallow it.
 If there isn't, the Slugcat will try to retrieve an item. (please forgive animations)
 The inventory works as a stack, which means the retrieved item will always be the last item swalloved.
 To adjust the size, create "extraInventory.txt" in game's root folder and place a number inside (it is _extra_ inventory, ie. default is 1, not 2).